slatedocs/slate/source/index.html.md

 Bitcoin wallets and then credited with their equivalent representation of Bitcoin your Stellar account.
 If you visit the following site, [https://stellar.expert/explorer/public/asset](https://stellar.expert/explorer/public/asset) you'll find all the assets issued in Stellar.

-For this tutorial, I'll be creating a custom asset in the test network (testnet) representing Dollars and I'll build a way to credit and debit accounts as if we were depositing Dollars.
+You'll be creating a custom asset in the test network (testnet) representing Dollars and you will build a way to credit and debit accounts as if we were depositing Dollars.

 You can learn more about assets in the SDF guides: [https://www.stellar.org/developers/guides/concepts/assets.html](https://www.stellar.org/developers/guides/concepts/assets.html)

 ## Anchor

-At the beginning of this tutorial, I mentioned that an entity like Venmo is called an anchor.
+At the beginning of this tutorial, you read that an entity like Venmo is called an anchor.
 Anchors issue assets on top of Stellar and then credit those asset to other Stellar accounts.
 If the anchor represents fiat, then it is likely an authorized entity to deal with